 What is Leadership Kerr County?

-Leadership Kerr County is an intensive nine month program that immerses students in topics that are important to our community -- Economic Development, Social Services, Education, Government, Health Care, Environment, Tourism, Travel & Leisure and others.
+Leadership Kerr County is an intensive nine month program that immerses members and their employees in topics that are important to our community such as economic development, social services, education, government, healthcare, environment, tourism, travel & leisure and others.
 Leadership Kerr County teaches leadership through team-building and the completion of a class project.

 How long has Leadership Kerr County been in existence?

 Leadership Kerr County started in 1985 when Si Ragsdale (Camp Stewart) and Leonard Holloway (former chamber executive director) approached Dr. Sam Junkin with Schreiner University about a program for up and coming community leaders to learn more about the many facets of the county.
 There have been 31 classes of Leadership Kerr County since that time.